Sz-klarnia/Climat-change-overview/README.md

 # Climat-change-overview---rising-temperatures-analysis-and-prediction

 ## Project info:
-Based on various datasets describing various aspects of Climate Change, mainly CO2 emissions ,concentration levels and temperatures I aim to create as accurate climate predictions as I can.
+Based on various datasets describing various aspects of Climate Change, mainly CO2 emissions, concentration levels and temperatures I aim to create as accurate climate predictions as I can.

 ### Analyses
 Analyses are avaliable in global_warming_analyses notebook.